Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Introduction

-To address this research gap, we propose to treat ALSC as an art content generation task rather than a mechanized mapping process.
-Inspired by the success of generative models in the field of MIR, we develop an end-to-end deep learning methodology to train a network directly on ground truth data from real lighting engineers.
-To begin with, we introduce an automatic label generation method from video data and create a self-collected dataset to address the absence of training dataset in the field.
-Next, we introduce a transfer learning and pre-training method to enable the model to learn effectively from limited data.
+To address this research gap, we propose to treat ASLC as an art content generation task rather than merely a mechanized mapping process.
+Inspired by the success of generative models in MIR, we develop an end-to-end deep learning methodology that trains a network directly on ground truth data from professional lighting engineers.
+Initially, we introduce an automatic label generation method from video data and create a self-collected dataset titled *Rock, Punk, Metal, and Core - Livehouse Lighting (RPMC-L$^2$) to address the scarcity of training datasets in this field.
+Subsequently, we present a carefully designed neural network called Skip-Bidirectional Auto-Regressive Transformers (Skip-BART) for stage lighting generation from music.
+We also incorporate transfer learning and a pre-training method to enable the model to learn effectively from limited data.
 We evaluate our methodology through both quantitative analysis and human evaluation.
-The result shows that our method outperforms conventional rule-based approaches across all metrics and achieves comparable performance to that of human lighting engineers.
+The results indicate that our method outperforms conventional rule-based approaches across all metrics and achieves performance comparable to that of human lighting engineers.
+In summary, the main contributions of this paper are as follows: